nefarius/Legacinator/README.md

 ## Screenshots

-Screenshots might be outdated and not reflect the look and feel of the latest application.
+Screenshots might be outdated and not reflect the look and feel of the latest application version.

 <details>